What is the MTHFR A128C Gene?

 BH4 is depleted further by mercury, lead and aluminum.
 It is very important to reduce these in your diet and environment.
 Coenzyme Q10 (CoQ10) is a major natural energy source and is synthesized in humans from tyrosine through a cascade of precursors.
 These precursors require B1, B2, B3 (niacin) B5, B6, B12, folate and tetrahydrobiopterin (BH4) as their coenzymes in the Kreb’s Cycle.

-A MTHFR A1298C or C677T + status may cause a decrease in any of these neurotransmitters or catecholamines.
+Variants in MTHFR A1298C or C677T may cause a decrease in any of these neurotransmitters or catecholamines.
 BH4 is also a cofactor in the production of nitric oxide.
 A dysfunctional BH4 enzyme may lead to mental/emotional and/or physical symptoms.
 Mercury, lead, and aluminum may act as a drain on BH4.

 One study in 259 post-menopausal women found that for those with certain genotypes in CYP1B1 (rs1056836), KRAS (rs61764370) and MTHFR (rs1801133 and rs1801131), oral contraceptives and hormone replacement therapy was associated with shorter leukocyte telomere length.
 Shorter leukocyte telomeres are connected to premature aging, and may increase the risk of cancer, cardiovascular disease, obesity, diabetes, chronic pain, and sensitivity to perceived psychological stress.